 The Basic Uncertainty of Pentesting

-Information security management on a project and process basis stands out from other areas of IT engineering and management.
+IT security management on a project and process basis stands out from the other areas of IT engineering and management.
 The core differences lay in the necessity to do the following:

 - To evaluate and process abstract undetermined values, e.g., values related to possible future events or security risks;

 - To formalize these uncertainties and operate them to make decisions;

 - To establish a high level of credibility with a customer, learn intensively and educate the customer.

 Penetration testing is no exception from this rule.

 Penetration testing is no exception from these rules.

 Pentest as a service is a research activity with the results unknown in advance.
 Hence, it features lots of unknown values and challenges.
 First, the goals and tasks should be set up correctly.
 Then, we’ll assess the degree of achieving these objectives as well as the quality of their achievement.
 The hardest challenges would be to anticipate the complexity of work, foresee whether it would be labor-intensive, and, as a result, estimate the final budget.

 In other words, it is very difficult to predict how pentesting will proceed, which target object tests will be executed, how complex and time-consuming they will be, and what results will be obtained.